A happy cartoon boy holding a clipboard next to words about National Scavenger Hunt Day.

 This activity offers a unique perspective on familiar surroundings.
 Even if children walk through the same neighborhood every day, participating in a scavenger hunt can encourage them to look at their surroundings in a fresh and exciting way.

-By viewing their surroundings through a new lens, children are able to see the world from a different angle and gain a deeper appreciation for their environment.
+By seeing their surroundings through a new lens, children gain a deeper appreciation for their environment.

 12. Offer a fun and exciting escape from classroom stress.